An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 The potency is determined by the molecule and the vehicle in which it is compounded.

 However, corticosteroids used alone are not enough for most people.
 Combining topical steroids with other topical drugs (see below) is often needed.
-Many people also need oral medicines.Side Effects
+Many people also need oral or injected medicines.Side Effects

 The more powerful the corticosteroid, the more effective it is.
 But more powerful steroid medications also have a higher risk for severe side effects, which may include: